mastodon-sc/mastodon-documentation/docs/partA/scripting_mastodon.md

 The example script we will be using is [this one](https://github.com/mastodon-sc/mastodon-app/blob/master/scripts/MastodonExampleScript.py) and we will be detailing its section to document the supported functions of Mastodon.

+You can find a more comprehensive information on supported scripting functions in the [scripting API reference](../partD/org/mastodon/mamut/package-index), but it is best starting with this tutorial.

 ## The required import.

 The header of a Mastodon script needs to contain the following: